2009 Jeep Compass

 The Compass Limited has aluminum-looking trim on the sides and bumpers.
 The less-costly Sport looks classier in its cleaner monotone.
 The optional 18-inch chromed aluminum wheels on the Limited will appeal to those who want their Jeep SUV to look more like a Cadillac Escalade.

 The cabin layout is functional and roomy.
 The 2009 changes make it quieter and more attractive, but the Compass still appears to be built to a price.
-The cost cutting is apparent when you shut the door and it makes a sound one might expect from a beer can.
-The interior isn't very exciting to look at (boring in beige but better in gray) and the feel is far from luxurious.
-But it is quite functional.
+The cost cutting is apparent when you shut the driver's door and it sounds like you just dented a beer can.
 There is plenty of room for your stuff, including your elbows and legs.
 The front door pockets are deep enough to get your hand in, but to make room for stereo speakers, they're short.

 The dash is now black instead of tan or gray.
 It's also more rounded and has nicer graining than last year, but it's still made of hard plastic.
 The center stack trades a cheap-looking silver plastic for matching black and adds some nice chrome trim.
-The center stack is wide and intelligently designed: rectangular vents on top, a single-disc AM/FM/CD stereo below it, and below that a slot that might hold a paperback book.
-Lower still are three climate control knobs and various buttons for options (including the available heated seats).
+The center stack is wide and intelligently designed: rectangular vents on top, a single-disc AM/FM/CD stereo or the navigation system below it, and below that are three climate control knobs and various buttons for options (including the available heated seats).
 The gauges are clean and pleasant, white on black with a symmetrical layout and chrome trim rings.
 The four-spoke steering wheel is solid to grip.
-The shift lever, manual or automatic, sprouts from the dash below these buttons.
+The shift lever, manual or automatic, sprouts from the dash.
 This practical high forward position was introduced by Honda, but actually originated in rally racing cars, where ergonomics really matter.

 Legroom is good, both front and rear.
 In fact, the Compass has 39.4 inches of rear legroom, which is almost four inches longer than in the larger Grand Cherokee.
-The Compass will be a fine vehicle for a family trip, with reclining rear seats, optional on Sport and standard on Limited.
+The Compass will be a fine vehicle for a family trip, with reclining rear seats optional on Sport and standard on Limited.
 There are cupholders in the rear but no net pockets on the front seatbacks, which would be nice.
 Grab handles make it easy to climb out.

 The rear 60/40 seatbacks fold flat with the touch of a finger on each side, which is as easy as it gets.
 The front seat on the Limited model folds flat, making a table.
-The rear cargo area, a decent 53.6 cubic feet with the rear seats folded, is now carpeted; last year's was covered by a rugged vinyl mat that's removable for washing.
-The space-saver spare tire is neatly stored under the mat.
-One innovative feature on the Limited is the removable rechargeable LED flashlight mounted in the headliner above the cargo area.
+The rear cargo area, a decent 53.6 cubic feet with the rear seats folded, is now carpeted; last year's was covered by a rugged removable vinyl mat.
+The space-saver spare tire is neatly stored under the floor.
+One innovative feature on the Limited is the removable, rechargeable LED flashlight mounted in the headliner above the cargo area.

-An all-wheel-drive Sport weighs 3326 pounds, so the acceleration is hardly neck-snapping, but the Compass is no dog.
+An all-wheel-drive Sport weighs 3223 pounds, so the acceleration is hardly neck-snapping, but the Compass is no dog.
 It just takes some forethought and bit of patience to get it to do what you might demand.
 Jeep hasn't quoted 0-60 mph times, but a manual transmission model with the 2.4-liter engine is probably in the mid-to-low nine-second range.
 We'd expect the automatic to be about a half second slower and 2.0-liter models to be one to two seconds slower.
 Those estimates are adequate, but not near the best in the class.
 The Compass can also tow up to 2000 pounds, enough for personal watercraft, a snowmobile, a motorcycle or a small boat.

 We've driven a Limited with the 2.4-liter engine and the CVT automatic and a Sport with the 2.4-liter and a five-speed manual transmission.